SIPam-Dev/map2pdb/readme.md

 ### Download

 A precompiled map2pdb.exe can be downloaded here: https://bitbucket.org/anders_melander/map2pdb/downloads/
-It has been virus scanned locally with BitDefender and remotely with [VirusTotal](https://www.virustotal.com).
+It has been virus scanned locally with Kaspersky and remotely with [VirusTotal](https://www.virustotal.com).

 ### License